stackchain/Clinical_Trial_Starter/README.md

 5. Open the browser at localhost:3000

-6. Open the Metamask browser extension
+6. Open your Metamask browser extension and your own account

 7. Use the Rinkeby Test Network and make sure you have enough ether.
 To be able to get ether you can go to https://faucet.rinkeby.io/